jitsi-contrib/prosody-plugins/event_sync/README.md

 ```

 ### Events from breakout rooms
-For breakout room events, `is_breakout` will be `true` and `breakout_room_id` will hold the UUID of the
+For breakout room events, `is_breakout` will be `true` and `breakout_room_id` will hold the identifier of the
 breakout room.
 The `room_name` and `roome_id` will still reference the main room.

-When an occupant joins a breakout room, she leaves the main room and enters the breakout room.
+When occupants join a breakout room, they leave the main room and enter the breakout room.
 You would therefore
-expect to see an `muc-occupant-left` event for the main room and a `muc-occupant-joined` event for the
+expect to see a `muc-occupant-left` event for the main room and a `muc-occupant-joined` event for the
-breakout room (as well as a `muc-room-created` event if she is the first to join that breakout room).
+breakout room (as well as a `muc-room-created` event if the occupant is the first to join that breakout room).

-When the occupant leaves a breakout room, she rejoins the main room.
-You would therefore
+When occupants leave a breakout room and rejoins the main room, you would see a `muc-occupant-left` event for the
-expect to see an `muc-occupant-left` event for the breakout room and a `muc-occupant-joined` event for the
+breakout room and a `muc-occupant-joined` event for the main room (as well as a `muc-room-destroyed` event if
-main room (as well as a `muc-room-destroyed` event if she is the last to leave that breakout room).
+the occupant is the last to leave that breakout room).

 It is worth noting that breakout rooms are not actually created when moderators create the breakout room in the UI,
 and you would only get a `muc-room-created` event when an occupant moves to the breakout room.

 It is also worth noting that the main room is not destroyed when everyone leaves to join a breakout room.
 It will only
-be destroyed shortly after everyone has left the main room and all associated breakout rooms.
+be destroyed when the main room and all associated breakout rooms are empty.

 ## Installation